lorin/tla-prophecy/README.md

 `SWAP(x,y)` sets `x` to `y` and returns the value of `x` before being set.

+Note that the enqueue operation (`Enq`) is implemented as a sequence of two atomic operations: `INC` and `STORE`.

+Also note that the implementation is non-blocking: there are no locks, mutexes, critical sections, or other concurrency primitives provided by the system, other than the atomic `INC`, `STORE`, `READ` and `SWAP` operations.

 ## Implementing the queue in PlusCal

-A PlusCal implementation of this queue is straightforward.
-There are some minor modifications required because PlusCal doesn't implement pass-by-reference and procedures don't have a notion of return values.
+Translating from pseudocode to PlusCal is pretty straightforward.
+I opted to translate it as directly as possible.

+There are some superificial differences in the PlusCal translation:

+ * PlusCal doesn't implement pass-by-reference
+ * Procedures and macros have no notion of a return value.

 We can't pass the queue as an argument to the Enq and Deq procedures because those procedures mutate the queue, and PlusCal is effectively pass-by-value,